perrywarner/weco-takehome/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses the [Yarn package manager](https://yarnpkg.com/), make sure to have it [installed on your machine](https://yarnpkg.com/getting-started/install).
+Once Yarn is installed, you can navigate to this project and `yarn install` the dependencies.
+Once the dependencies are installed, you can `yarn start` to see the app run or read on to see other options:

 ## Available Scripts